stephenslab/smashr/README.md

-# smashr: Smoothing using Adaptive Shrinkage in R
+# smashr: smoothing using Adaptive Shrinkage in R

 This R package implements fast, wavelet-based Empirical Bayes shrinkage methods for signal denoising.
 This includes smoothing